anhskrttt/UETSnakeProj/README.md

 - main.cpp is easy to follow (init -> loadMedia -> (game-loop(handleEvent->update->render)) -> end)
 - Implementing inheritance, virtual function ()
 - Seperated files for different purposes
-- Utils.h storing: (basic properties of the game (which are constant values)), (preprocessor directive) and (functions that commonly used)
+- Utils.h storing: (preprocessor directive), (basic properties of the game (which are constant values)) and (functions that commonly used)
 - (Resource File) storing resources in game (media, map, font)
 - Implementing lessons learnt: reading files (using fstream), using pointers (in order to save memory, optimize proj), using class, ...